Converting multiline records into single features

 etc.

-Note how the file is broken into sections that include the road category (e.g. MAJOR), road name (e.g. AIRPORT BLVD), and several coordinates representing points in a line.
-The problem is that rather than having one row representing one data feature, we have several rows representing one data feature.
-We want to clean up this data so that one row represents one feature.
+Note how the file is broken into sections that include the road category (e.g., MAJOR), road name (e.g., AIRPORT BLVD), and several coordinates representing points in a line.
+The problem is that, rather than having one row per data feature, we have several rows per feature.
+We want to clean up this data so that each row represents a single feature.

 Method Comparison